Also for: Dissolution, Legal Separation or Nullity

 Take to the Family Law Clerk's Office the completed originals and 2 copies including FL-110, FL-100, FL-160s, FL-311, FL-105, FL013 and FL-150 and if you are requesting a fee waiver FW-001 and FW-003.
 Do not file the original FL-140.
 Also do not file the ownership papers and account statements mentioned in the FL-160 Property Declarations.
 For more information on where the courthouses are located, see our map .

 The Family Law Clerk will assign a case number, file your originals and return the filed stamped copies to you.
 Your case number will be given to you at the time you file your case.
-Your case number will begin with FL and be followed by a series of numbers.
+Your case number will begin with the year your case was filed, followed by FL, followed by a series of numbers, e.g. 15FL1999.

 The other party must receive: